H2O: Footprints in the Sand: Music

 The game's opening theme is "H_{2}O" and the ending theme is "Tomorrow", both sung by Monet.
 The maxi singles for the opening and ending themes were released at Comiket 70 on August 12, 2006.
 Two more theme songs used in the game were "Dream" and "Footprints in the Sand", also both sung by Monet.
-A character song album for Otoha entitled Otoha's Ghostly Bon Festival Dance (音羽の死霊の盆踊り, Otoha no Shirei no Bon Odori), sung by Mia Naruse, was released on October 22, 2006 at the DreamParty Tokyo convention.
+A character song album for Otoha entitled Otoha's Ghostly Bon Festival Dance (音羽の死霊の盆踊り, Otoha no Shirei no Bon Odori), sung by Mia Naruse, was released on October 22, 2006, at the DreamParty Tokyo convention.
 An arrange maxi single titled H_{2}O: Prelude containing arranged versions of "H_{2}O" and "Tomorrow", was released on December 21, 2007.
 The game's original soundtrack came bundled with the original game as a pre-order bonus.
 The opening theme for the anime version is "One-winged Icarus" (片翼のイカロス, Katayoku no Ikarosu) by Yui Sakakibara and the maxi single was released on January 25, 2008.
 The ending theme for the anime is "Kazahane" (カザハネ) by Haruka Shimotsuki and the single was released on February 22, 2008.
 "Footprints in the Sand" by Monet is the ending theme in the anime's final episode.

 Reception

-Across the national ranking of bishōjo games in amount sold in Japan, H_{2}O premiered at number two, and ranked in again the following ranking at number thirteen.
+Across the national ranking of bishōjo games in amount sold in Japan, H_{2}O debuted second and ranked in again the following ranking at number thirteen.
 H_{2}O was the second highest selling game for the month of June 2006 on Getchu.com, just behind Summer Days, and for the first half of 2006 was the fourteenth highest selling game on the same website.
 H_{2}O dropped to the twenty-fifth highest selling game on Getchu.com for the entire year of 2006.